 The St. Pancras is a classic old railway hotel designed by British Architect Gilbert Scott.
 It ran out of steam in the 30s and sat more or less derelict, used for a sett for the occasional Victorian or horror film, … Continue reading St. Pancras Redux

 This is Beltane, Celtic May Day.
 In 2002 we were in London walking down Great Russell Street and we ran across the “Beltane Bash” held in conjunction with the “Pagan Pride March.”
 This is from a family letter written in … Continue reading Beltane Bash (Happy May Day!)

 When the St. Pancras railway station opened in 1868 its wrought iron and glass train shed, designed by Henry Barlow, was the largest single structure roof in the world.
 It was 689 feet long, 240 feet wide and 100 feet … Continue reading St. Pancras International Railway Station

 I woke up at the St. Pancras Hotel in London this morning at 5 AM with a great sense of quiet and thankfulness.
 Normally when I wake up early it is because of some imagined fear or excitement for the day ahead.
 This was different, a sense of calmness kept me awake.
-It had been a difficult week at the funeral of a dear friend. … Continue reading Thoughts on the way home.
+It had been a difficult week at the funeral of a dear friend.
+We had a layover in London on the way home and opted to go into town rather than stay at the airport.
+Last night we visited with a friend, strolled through Covent Garden, already festooned … Continue reading Thoughts on the way home.

 We have had the pleasure of spending a part of two pre-Christmas seasons in London.
 Here are some photos, many from the market in Covent Garden To see pictures from Covent Garden, Christmas 2014, please click here.
 Continue reading London Christmas